 Raw dog food is made by blending together raw meat, fruits, vegetables, herbs, and other nutrient-boosting ingredients in a way that is easy to eat and appetizing for dogs.
 The ideal proportion of ingredients for dogs is about 95% meat and 5% plant ingredients.

 Not all raw dog food is made the same, however.
-Quality dog food comes from the right proportion of quality ingredients.
+Quality dog food comes from the right proportions of quality ingredients.

 Food quality for raw dog food diets is no different than identifying high-quality ingredients in foods you would use to prepare meals for your family: choose free-range, grass-fed meats and nutrient-dense, and locally sourced fruits and vegetables.